Select Page

 • Avoid food that causes constipation.

 Yes.
 Doctors recommend a nutritious diet that is easy to digest and also gives energy.
 Rice is easy to digest and has carbohydrates and Vitamin B 12.
-It can help in fulfilling the energy and nutritional requirements and aid in recovery after hernioplasty.
+It can help in fulfilling the energy and nutritional requirements and aid in recovery after hernia surgery.

 After surgery, the doctor recommends being on a soft and mushy diet during recovery time.
 Eggs are rich in protein and some vital nutrients including vitamin B. Eggs can be a good addition to the diet plan for a quicker recovery.
 Along with eggs, the patient can also add boiled potatoes to his diet.

 Sleeping position can affect the healing after surgery.
 Sleeping on the stomach can build pressure on the surgery site and may cause complications.
-It is suggested that after hernioplasty the patient should sleep on their side or back for a faster recovery.
+It is suggested that after hernia surgery the patient should sleep on their side or back for a faster recovery.

 Yes, the abdomen requires support during the initial 3 to 6 weeks after surgery.
 The hernia has a complication that if proper precautions are not followed it can reoccur.
 To avoid this complication a binder or a support belt should be used after surgery which gives additional support and prevents recurrences.